• Home

 Relaxed neighbourhood restaurant in Jesmond serving inventive small plates.
 Chef Dave Coulson creates dishes that sound simple but deliver complex flavours.

 Beef tartare with smoked bone marrow, roasted scallops with black pudding, their famous cheese and onion pie.
 Small plates are £8 to £15, larger plates £20 to £25.
-The wine list is excellent and the Sunday lunch is incredible value at £28 for three courses.
+Their Sunday lunch is incredible value at £28 for three courses.

-Proper Brazilian rodízio experience where they bring different meats to your table.
+If you want proper Brazilian rodízio experience where they bring different meats to your table, this is it.
 You use a red and green light system to tell them when you want more or when you’ve had enough.

 They’ll keep coming with different cuts until you physically can’t eat anymore.
 Around £35 to £45 per person.
-Two locations, one on Osborne Road in Jesmond and one on the Quayside.
+They have two locations, one on Osborne Road in Jesmond and one on the Quayside.
 And Newcastle United footballers love this place.

-Located in the Bigg market, one of the alleyways near Laneway.
-This is a gin bar with a beautiful restaurant.
+Located in the Bigg market, one of the alleyways near Laneway coffee.
+This is a lovely gin bar with a beautiful restaurant.
 They serve wonderful British food and an excellent Roast Dinner.
-Perfect for a great occasion, have food then move to the bar area on the side.
+Perfect for a great occasion or a drink, or have food.

-Contemporary Indian restaurant with floor-to-ceiling windows overlooking the Tyne.
-They go way beyond standard curry house fare with regional Indian dishes like railway curry, Goan fish curry, Kerala beef fry.
+This is a contemporary Indian restaurant with floor-to-ceiling windows overlooking the Tyne.
+They go beyond standard curry house fare with regional Indian dishes like railway curry, Goan fish curry, Kerala beef fry.
+And locals adore this spot, they really do.

 The thalis are excellent if you want to try everything.
 Mains are £12 to £18, thalis £15 to £20.
 Great value set lunch menu Monday to Friday.

-29. Khai Khai (Could be both mid ranged and higher side)
+Khai Khai (Could be both mid range and higher side)

 The cocktails are excellent with Indian-inspired twists, and the space is gorgeous with moody lighting.
-Fun fact: Tom Cruise and Harrison Ford have both visited and many more celebrities.
+Fun fact: Tom Cruise and Harrison Ford have both visited and many more celebrities somehow.
+The food was nice, I had a tasting menu for 2 as a present, it is nice but I wouldn’t come too often.

 Quick Bites & Casual Spots in Newcastle